populist-vote/web/README.md

 ## Getting Started

-To get started, download the Vercel CLI tool with `npm i -g vercel`

-Next, you'll need a .env file which you can pull securely with `vercel env pull` This file is .gitignored
+To get started, you'll need a `.env` file.
+You can simply `cp .env.example .env` and reach out to somone on the team to get the more sensitive credentials if necessary.
+Alternatively, if you have an account setup with Vercel, you can download their CLI with `npm i -g vercel` and then pull one down securely with `vercel env pull`.
+This file is .gitignored

 Now, run the development server: